 Not included in tuition: airfare, train travel, food (unless otherwise arranged), travel insurance, passport and visa, weekend trips.

-Important: A $900 tuition deposit is required to secure a place in the program after acceptance.
-Tuition fees are 50% refundable until two weeks before the program.
-Within two weeks of the start of the program, tuition is non-refundable.
+Important: A $950 tuition deposit is required to secure a place in the program after acceptance.
+From April 15th to May 23rd Tuition is 50% refundable.
+After May 23rd tuition is non-refundable.

 Scholarships, Fellowships, Internships, and Affording Tuition

 Piano Fellowship: One fellowship is available for an outstanding pianist to play the main opera and assist with opera scenes.